tongni1975/spark-nlp/docs/en/annotators.md

 </div><div class="h3-box" markdown="1">

+Refer to the [SentimentDLApproach](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.classifier.dl.SentimentDLApproach) | [SentimentDLModel](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.classifier.dl.SentimentDLModel) Scala docs for more

 ## LanguageDetectorDL (Language Detection and Identiffication)

 LanguageDetectorDL is a state-of-the-art language detection and identification annotator trained by using TensorFlow/keras neural networks.

-**Output type:** LANGUAGE
+**Output Type:** LANGUAGE

-**Input types:** DOCUMENT or SENTENCE
+**Input Types:** DOCUMENT or SENTENCE

+**Reference:**

 **Functions:**

-- setThreshold: The minimum threshold for the final result otheriwse it will be either neutral or the value set in thresholdLabel.
+- `setThreshold`: The minimum threshold for the final result otheriwse it will be either neutral or the value set in thresholdLabel.
-- setThresholdLabel: In case the score is less than threshold, what should be the label.
+- `setThresholdLabel`: In case the score is less than threshold, what should be the label.
 Default is Unknown.
-- setCoalesceSentences: If sets to true the output of all sentences will be averaged to one output instead of one output per sentence.
+- `setCoalesceSentences`: If sets to true the output of all sentences will be averaged to one output instead of one output per sentence.
 Default to true.

-Refer to the [LanguageDetectorDL](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.ld.dl.LanguageDetectorDL) Scala docs for more
+**Example:**

 <div class="tabs-box" markdown="1">